 In order to get closer to the advertised FPS, you’ll need to down the sensor to 8-bit mono, or use ROI (Region of Interest) to use a smaller part of the sensor.
 This allows for smaller file sizes and faster transfer rates.
 I used this in mono mode at half resolution and was getting about 10 frames per second instead.
 Much faster.

 No review of a camera would be complete without showing you the images I’ve captured with it.
 I used this not only in broadband mode with a Skytech L-Pro Max filter, but also in narrowband using an Optolong L-eNhance multi-bandpass filter.
+You can click any of the images to see a larger version.

 All in all, this camera has served me very well during my time with it.
 It has proven itself a very effective and capable DSO camera as well as working well on Lunar photography as well.
 It finds itself slap bang between two big names.
 The ZWO ASI 183mc Pro and the ZWO ASI 294mc Pro.
 Both are very popular cameras and the ZWO ASI 533mc Pro slots perfectly in the middle.